Your Child's Asthma: Inhaled Medications

 An inhaler discharges medication in a fine spray.
 A spacer is a tube with a mouthpiece that can be attached to the inhaler.
 It helps more medication gets into the lungs.
 To use an inhaler with a spacer, follow the package instructions.
 If you have questions about the right way to use the inhaler, ask your child’s health care provider.

 Instead of a mouthpiece, a mask with a spacer is used for infants and toddlers.
 Your child's healthcare provider can show you the best way to use an inhaler with a mask.

 This type of inhaler releases medication in tiny grains of powder.
 No spacer is needed.
-To use this inhaler, the child must be able to take a quick, deep breath.
-Read the package insert to learn how to use this inhaler.
-Make sure to check technique with the healthcare provider.
+To use this type of inhaler, the child must be able to take a quick, deep breath.
+Read the package insert to learn how to correctly use this them.
+Make sure to check the technique with your child's health care provider.

 A nebulizer turns medication into a fine mist.
-The child breathes in the mist through a mouthpiece or mask that fits on the face.
+The medication is delivered through a mouthpiece or mask that fits on the face.
 Getting the full dose takes from 7 to 15 minutes.
 Nebulizers are sometimes used by infants or toddlers.
-They are usually not needed if a child is able to use an MDI with spacer properly.
+They are usually not needed if a child is able to use an inhaler with spacer properly.